anuj-guptaa/EEG-Group7/README.md

 ## Preliminary Dataset Chosen:
 Left/Right Hand 1D/2D movement 1-Dimensional - https://sites.google.com/site/projectbci/
 ## Progress - October 31, 2021
+- Dataset has been converted into frequency-domain with all channels seperated
+- Power line at 50 Hz has been removed
+## Progress - October 31, 2021
 - Dataset has been chosen
 - Group members have read at least 2 papers (Prasant Kumar Pattnaik, Jay Sarraf, Brain Computer Interface issues on hand movement + 2 more papers each)
 - Chosen dataset has been explored by all members and coverted from .mat to .csv format by Nutapol